-This year, the NRF Show focused on five themes: digital transformation, peak retail, e-commerce in omnichannel, shopping and the millennial consumer, and the Future of Retail.
+This year, the NRF Big Show focused on five themes: digital transformation, peak retail, e-commerce in omnichannel, shopping and the millennial consumer, and the Future of Retail.

 Digital transformation is all about meeting the customer where they are.
-Retailers are transforming their stores into increasingly digital spaces with digital displays, digital installations, and more digital services and shifting their business models by using digital technologies to increase profitability and grow their businesses.
+Retailers are transforming their stores into increasingly digital spaces with digital displays, digital installations, and more digital services and shifting their business models using digital technologies to increase profitability and grow their businesses.

 Peak retail is the realization that we are at one of the most exciting junctures in retail history.
 With the advent of AI, machine learning, and more advanced technologies like 5G and blockchain, retailers have the opportunity to rethink customer-retailer relationships.
 In a world where retailers can tailor product recommendations, recommend a restaurant, or order a pizza, the possibilities for surprising and delighting customers are endless.

-When it comes to e-commerce, there are two significant milestones to watch out for in the coming year.
+Regarding e-commerce, there are two significant milestones to watch out for in the coming year.
 The first is what retailers do with their direct sales models.
 In many countries, including the United States, online sales are growing much faster than in-store sales, and there are concerns about the future of brick-and-mortar retail.

 Millennial consumers have tremendous spending power and an insatiable appetite for new experiences.
-They are the first generation to grow up with smartphones and social media, and they are looking for ways to get the most out of their spending.
+They are the first generation to grow up with smartphones and social media and are looking for ways to get the most out of their spending.
 Retailers have many tools to help millennial customers get the most out of their shopping experiences.

 Disruptive Retail AI and Robotics